 1.4 Common mistakes

-- Purely based on test results (a certain group of testers at a certain level in a certain resort may not reflect what ski is right for you).
+2. Purely based on test results (a certain group of testers at a certain level in a certain resort may not reflect what ski is right for you)

 2. Our Skis

 Each series is made up of 4+ ski models, each sharing similar characteristics.
-The 1.0 is the narrowest in the series, the 4.0 (5.0) is the widest.
+The 1.0 is the narrowest in the series, the 4.0 (or 5.0 for the Candide Thovex Signature series) is the widest.
 Generally, the softer the snow you are going to be skiing in, the wider your skis should be which corresponds to a larger number.
-For example, 1.0 or 2.0 skis are generally for harder/all-mountain conditions, whereas the wider 3.0, 4.0 and 5.0 skis are more orientated for powder days and those lucky parts of the world that gets fresh snow consistently.
+For example, 1.0 or 2.0 skis are generally for harder/all-mountain conditions, whereas the wider 3.0, 4.0 and 5.0 skis are more orientated for softer and deeper snow and those lucky parts of the world that get fresh snow consistently.